Bing Search Engine Rating Project (Side by Side Judge, Multimedia Judge) vs Google projects (Yukon/Internet Safety/Internet Assessor)

 The job that Raterlabs offers is a Google Search Engine and Google Playstore project where the raters are now called ‘Internet Analyst’ where the tasks you get are based solely on your personal Google use.
 It’s a part-time position that currently looks to be for the USA region only, but this does change from time to time.
 The requirements and skills to get this job are nothing that most people don’t already have if they are good at searching or surfing the internet.
 With this job they want raters to possess a computer with high speed internet, and also an Android phone with version 4.1 or higher, or an iPhone version 4 or higher.
 The job most likely involves doing ratings on both the computer and the smartphone.
 Sometimes tasks are available on only one device or the other.
 So it’s good to have them both because you will likely get smartphone tasks.
 It is also noted that in the description that they want raters who use Google Play often.
 There is a possibility that tasks involving Google Play will be available.
 This job’s testing and qualification is no different from the previous exams for search engine related jobs.
 There are three parts to the exam leading us to believe it’s the same exact material for the regular rater.
 The job is basically the same after all, the only difference is now its personalized to you.
 It is not known what the pay is for this job as that information is confidential and you sign a non-disclosure agreement about not discussing your pay.
 But it’s likely in the $12 dollar per hour range if its Raterlabs.

-You’re probably wondering what the difference is in rating for Google or the Bing search engine.
+You’re probably wondering what the difference is in rating for Google or the Bing Search Engine Rating Projects.
 Bing has a project called Human Relevance System or HRS and it’s the system that they use to have human raters judge search results with.
 The HRS project is similar to the Quality Rater program that Google employs.
 However, it’s interesting to know that Microsoft’s version has been around since 2004 since MSN Search began generating its own results.

 Not much has been written about Miscrosoft’s HRS project, but leaked copies of the guidelines are floating around that go over the process of rating or ‘judging’ websites.
 The difference between Googles rating guidelines and the HRS is that HRS uses what is called a rating matrix.
 This matrix combines the searcher intent with how well the returned document satisfies the searchers intent.